jimboobrien/concert-aggregator/docs/phase1-implementation.md

 ## Overview

-Phase 1 focuses on building a flexible and powerful scraping API centered around a unified `doCallForFirecrawl` abstraction.
+Phase 1 focuses on building a flexible and powerful scraping API centered around a unified `crawlConcertVenue` abstraction.
 This approach allows for multiple data extraction methods—from AI-powered prompts to specific CSS selectors—all handled through a single, consistent interface.
 We will prioritize building this core service, its API endpoint, and reliable data persistence, setting a scalable foundation for future enhancements.

 ## Goals